rspace-os/chemistry/README.md

 - jpg
 - png
 - svg

+Image generation is attempted first using the Indigo library, with OpenBabel as a fallback.

 ### Search
 The search functionality uses the OpenBabel linux library, which is installed in the Docker image, and if running without